N-Adem/sparta-JavaScript-Game/README.md

 3. Implementation
 - The game has been built using HTML, CSS and JavaScript
-- I will be implememnting my code predominantly in JavaScript with OOP principles.
+- It was implememnted predominantly in JavaScript using the OOP principles.

 4. Running
 - The project curerently runs on the web in full size.